GildedPleb/hab-guide/docs/Introduction/design.md

 Another thing to consider here is that etcd (which runs on Leader hosts) will require _a lot_ of write and re-write to the hard drive.
-As such, it is less than ideal to apply a Leader to a host with a slower, older, and used SSD drive.
+As such, it is less than ideal to apply a Leader to a host with a slower, older, and/or used SSD drive.

 Additionally, its _required_ that to run in HA mode, there must be at least 3
 Leaders: